-NAME: The official name of the department is Recreational Sports.
-The official name of the main facility is Student Recreation and Fitness Center, hereby referred to as the SRFC.
+NAME: The official name of the department is Recreation & Wellness.
+The official name of the main facility is Student Recreation and Wellness Center, hereby referred to as the SRWC.

-LOCATION: The SRFC is located on the East Side of the CSUSB campus; adjacent to Physical Education, Jack Brown Hall, the playing fields and tennis courts.
+LOCATION: The SRWC is located on the East Side of the CSUSB campus; adjacent to Physical Education, Jack Brown Hall, the playing fields and tennis courts.
 The mailing address is:

 California State University, San Bernardino

 MANAGEMENT: The Recreation & Wellness Department at California State University, San Bernardino shall be responsible for the management of the SRWC under the direction of the Recreation & Wellness Director; with policy direction from the Santos Manuel Student Union Board of Directors with advice from the Recreation Committee.
 The main purpose of the SRWC shall be to support Recreation & Wellness-based programs and activities.